Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Leuven Library

-Besides the fascinating history, what makes visiting the library so remarkable is the incredible craftsmanship that went into it.
 Simply looking around the main reading hall with all of its distinctive woodwork, you can’t help but be in awe at the skill and execution.
 As you wind your way up its staircases, past the carved animal banisters to its many nooks and crannies, I’m sure you’ll have found a new favourite library here.

-Moving on, within the building’s tower you’ll find a museum that explains the history of the library’s destruction and reconstruction as you wind you way up.
-The museum visit ends with the outdoor viewing area at the top of the tower.
-There you earn what must be the best views of Leuven that are possible.
-Entry to the University Library including access to the tower costs 7€.
+There, you earn what must be the best views of Leuven that are possible.
+Entry to the University Library, including access to the tower, costs 7€.
 Ultimately, I think this is a highlight of the things to see in Leuven and why it’s first up.

 The Totem

 Situated on a large square in the centre of the city, the library dominates the place and arrests your attention as soon as you see it.
-The only reason you may look away is to stare in wonder at the Totem, a 23 metre high art installation of a jewelled beetle impaled upon a needle.
-For a city that feels quite traditional and historic, the Totem literally stands out.
-To me, the installation treads the line between frankly bizarre and endearingly cute.
+The only reason you may look away is to stare in wonder at the Totem, a 23-metre-high art installation of a jewelled beetle impaled upon a needle.

-Walking around the city you can see the beautiful architecture of the many colleges and visit courtyards like the above in Pope’s College.
+Walking around the city, you can see the beautiful architecture of the many colleges and visit courtyards like the above in Pope’s College.
 The moniker of Belgium’s Oxford certainly becomes believable after seeing a few of its colleges and the architecture here.

 The Fonske Statue